Consensys/quorum/raft/doc.md

 When the `geth` binary is passed the `--raft` flag, the node will operate in "raft mode."

-Currently Raft-based consensus requires that all nodes in the cluster are configured to list the others up-front as [static peers](https://github.com/ethereum/go-ethereum/wiki/Connecting-to-the-network#static-nodes).
-We will be adding support for dynamic membership changes in the near future.

 ## Some implementation basics

 Note: Though we use the etcd implementation of the Raft protocol, we speak of "Raft" more broadly to refer to the Raft protocol, and its use to achieve consensus for Quorum/Ethereum.